Have a look at these videos and stories of our current graduates:

 I have built up many skills from admin and computer software skills, to accountancy skills (which directly relate and help with the qualification studies), to management and financial literacy and knowledge.

-The opportunities that we are very fortunate to have during the scheme have been the highlight of my first year.
+The opportunities that we are very fortunate to have during the scheme have been one of the highlights.
 Meeting the top senior officials in NHS Wales with the other graduates on my years scheme was a particular highlight.
 The insight that was given was invaluable.